A Brief History of Weymouth

 A Brief History of Weymouth - The seaside town of Weymouth is steeped in history and is interesting for a whole variety of reasons.
 What we think of as Weymouth town today is in fact Melcombe Regis.

-Like a lot of villages so close together, over the years there were many fights and troubles between the two townships about things like trading rights, so in 1571 Elizabeth I granted a Royal Charter that united the two into the Borough of Weymouth and Melcombe Regis.
+Like a lot of villages so close together, over the years there were many fights and troubles between the two townships.
+Arguments about things like trading rights.
+So in 1571 Elizabeth I granted a Royal Charter that united the two into the Borough of Weymouth and Melcombe Regis.

 A Brief History of Weymouth - The Black Death